paypal/invoice-sdk-ruby/README.md

-# Invoice
+# Invoice SDK

-SDK for Invoice.
+The PayPal Invoice SDK provides Ruby APIs to create and manage Invoices using the PayPal's Invoicing Service API.

 ## Installation